gradinDotCom/pub_skrips/milbysmaps/README.md

 # Milby's Maps
 [Milby's Patreon](https://www.patreon.com/milbysmaps)

-This is a simple PowerShell script to generate an organized directory structure for fans of Mike Milby's fantastic illustrations.
+This is a simple PowerShell script to generate an organized directory structure for fans of Matt Milby's fantastic illustrations.
 The example provided covers a large effort, "Brazenthrone" which initially spawned my interest in creating this (not to mention the other Patreon collections I have that need desparate organization too!).

-`New-DirectoryStructure.ps1 -filename .\brazenthrone_dir.txt -target "C:\maps\Mike Milby\Brazenthrone"`
+`New-DirectoryStructure.ps1 -filename .\brazenthrone_dir.txt -target "C:\maps\Matt Milby\Brazenthrone"`

 _where_